appoly/multiagent-chat/README.md

 A: Currently, the workspace directory persists.
 You can copy it to save a session.

 **Q: How do I stop the session?**
-A: Press `Ctrl+C` to quit.
-All agent processes will be terminated gracefully.
+A: Click "Stop All Agents" button or close the application window.

 **Q: Can agents see each other's output tabs?**
 A: No - agents can only communicate via CHAT.md (by design).
 This forces explicit collaboration.

+**Q: Why Electron instead of a web app?**
+A: Electron provides native process management, file system access, and a clean separation between agent processes and the UI.